InvokIT/js-untar/README.md

 As of September 2015 this includes Chrome>=20, Firefox>=13, IE>=10, Opera>=12.10 and Safari>=8.
 [Web Worker transferable objects](https://developer.mozilla.org/en-US/docs/Web/API/Worker/postMessage) are used when available, increasing speed greatly.
 This is supported in Chrome>=21, Firefox>=18, Opera>=15 and Safari.
+**Web Workers are not implemented in Node.js, so js-untar is not Node-compatible.
+Use a Node-compatible library such as [tar-stream](https://www.npmjs.com/package/tar-stream).**

 ## Installation
 ### NPM